Naval Base San Diego: History

 The base then expanded heavily during World War II, and by 1942, the Navy had added expanded fleet training schools, and an amphibious force training unit.
 By the following year, it was determined the scope of operations exceeded the base's basic function as a Destroyer Base.
 On 7 October 1943, the base was re-designated the U.S. Repair Base, San Diego, a title it retained throughout World War II.
 Between 1943 and 1945, the newly named base performed conversion, overhaul, maintenance, and battle damage repair to more than 5,117 ships.
 Central to this maintenance were the Navy's construction and delivery of 155 new floating dry docks deployed to various bases, including three 3,000-ton, three 1,000-ton and one 900-ton floating docks remaining at the San Diego Repair Base.
 The floating dry docks became the central repair and training facilities on the base which were crucial to the World War II mission.

 After World War II, base operations were again reorganized, with a post-war mission to provide logistical support (including repair and dry-docking) to ships of the active fleet.
 On 15 September 1946, the Secretary of the Navy re-designated the repair base Naval Station, San Diego.
 By the end of 1946, the base had grown to 294 buildings with floor space square footage of more than 6900000 sqft, berthing facilities included five piers of more than 18000 ft of berthing space.
 Land then totaled more than 921 acre and 16 mi of roads.
 Barracks could accommodate 380 officers and 18,000 enlisted men.
 More than 3,500 sailors could be fed in the galley at a single sitting on the base.

-Later, in the 1990s, the Naval Station became the principal homeport of the then U.S. Pacific Fleet, when the Long Beach Naval Shipyard was closed for the final time on 30 September 1994.
+Later, in the 1990s, the Naval Station became the principal homeport of the U.S. Pacific Fleet, when the Long Beach Naval Shipyard was closed for the final time on 30 September 1994.
 Naval Station San Diego was realigned under Commander, Navy Region Southwest and became one in a triad of metropolitan Navy bases that now make up the bulk of the metro area Navy's presence.
 With that change, the base became the hub of all Navy port operations for the Region, assumed logistical responsibility for both Naval Medical Center San Diego and the Region headquarters and was re-designated Naval Base San Diego.